NEPTUNE sites include installations on:

-NEPTUNE in the NE Pacific Observatory Map
+Pacific Observatory Map

 The North East Pacific Time-series Underwater Networked Experiments (NEPTUNE) observatory is located off the west coast of Vancouver Island, British Columbia.
 The subsea infrastructure, an 840 km loop of fibre optic cable connected to instruments, enables scientists to study phenomena through continuous long-term, high temporal resolution observations not afforded by traditional ship-based ocean exploration.
 By co-locating instruments of different types, researchers can study interactions among geological, chemical, physical, and biological processes that drive the dynamic earth-ocean system.
 The network spans diverse environments ranging from the outer coast of Vancouver Island (Folger Passage) to a mid-ocean ridge (Endeavour Segment of the Juan de Fuca Ridge), providing scientists a unique platform to investigate interactions between related processes observed in different setting across the network.
 The shore station at Port Alberni on Vancouver Island sends the collected data via fibre optic cable to the University of Victoria.
 The collection of data began in December 2009 and over 130 instruments on the NEPTUNE observatory are now sending real-time data over the Internet.